-- results from, and any delays in, the clinical trials programs for our drug candidates for the treatment of cancer and heart failure, including the clinical trials for ispinesib and SB-743921 for cancer, and CK-1827452 for heart failure, and including delays resulting from slower than expected patient enrollment in such clinical trials; - delays in or discontinuation of the development of any of our drug candidates by GSK; - failure or delays in entering additional drug candidates into clinical trials; - failure or discontinuation of any of our research programs; - delays or other developments in establishing new strategic alliances; - · announcements concerning our strategic alliances with GSK or AstraZeneca or future strategic alliances; - issuance of new or changed securities analysts' reports or recommendations; - market conditions in the pharmaceutical and biotechnology sectors; - actual or anticipated fluctuations in our quarterly financial and operating results; - developments or disputes concerning our intellectual property or other proprietary rights; - introduction of technological innovations or new commercial products by us or our competitors; - issues in manufacturing our drug candidates or drugs; - market acceptance of our drugs; - · third-party healthcare reimbursement policies; - FDA or other United States or foreign regulatory actions affecting us or our industry; - litigation or public concern about the safety of our drug candidates or drugs; - · additions or departures of key personnel; and
+- results from, and any delays in, the clinical trials programs for our drug candidates for the treatment of cancer, including the clinical trials for ispinesib and SB-743921, and including delays resulting from slower than expected patient enrollment in such clinical trials; - · delays in or discontinuation of the development of any of our drug candidates by GSK;

-• volatility in the stock prices of other companies in our industry.
+- failure or delays in entering additional drug candidates into clinical trials, including a potential drug candidate for the treatment of congestive heart failure; - · failure or discontinuation of any of our research programs; - · delays or other developments in establishing new strategic alliances; - announcements concerning our strategic alliances with GSK or AstraZeneca or future strategic alliances; - issuance of new or changed securities analysts' reports or recommendations; - market conditions in the pharmaceutical and biotechnology sectors; - actual or anticipated fluctuations in our quarterly financial and operating results; - developments or disputes concerning our intellectual property or other proprietary rights; - introduction of technological innovations or new commercial products by us or our competitors; - issues in manufacturing our drug candidates or drugs; - · market acceptance of our drugs; - · third-party healthcare reimbursement policies; - FDA or other U.S. or foreign regulatory actions affecting us or our industry; - · litigation or public concern about the safety of our drug candidates or drugs; - · additions or departures of key personnel; and - volatility in the stock prices of other companies in our industry.

-These and other external factors may cause the market price and demand for our common stock to fluctuate substantially, which may limit or prevent investors from readily selling their shares of common stock and may otherwise negatively affect the liquidity of our common stock.
+These and other external factors may cause the market price and demand for our common stock to fluctuate substantially, which may limit or prevent investors from readily selling their shares of common stock and may otherwise negatively affect the liquidity of our common stock has been.
 In addition, when the market price of a stock has been volatile, holders of that stock have instituted securities class action litigation against the company that issued the stock.
 If any of our stockholders brought a lawsuit against us, we could incur substantial costs defending the lawsuit.
 Such a lawsuit could also divert the time and attention of our management.